Board of Trustees

 The number of physical local Chapters, virtual At Large Chapters, Discussion/Topic Groups, Networking Communities or Societies, Divisions and Interest Groups shall be determined by the Regional Operations Board or Technical Operations Board and approval of the Board of Trustees.

-University/College Chapters shall be located at Institutions of higher education where chapter synergy exists and can be organized and sustained by an appointed/volunteer facility advisor.
+University/College Chapters shall be located at Institutions of higher education where chapter synergy exists and can be organized and sustained by an appointed/volunteer faculty advisor.

 The number of Societies, Divisions, Interest Groups, Discussion/Topic Groups, and Networking Communities in the Institute shall be limited only by the desire of the membership to organize.